 Who remembers the classic track by Edwin Starr, “War”?
 Well in a similar vain, today we’re asking, “Caste, what is it good for?”… “Absolutely nothing”!

-The purpose of this article isn’t to regurgitate what many other sites have already covered, there won’t be any coverage of how or why the Sikh caste system evolved or how Guru Gobind Singh Ji sought to abolish the ancient Hindu caste practices.
+The purpose of this article isn’t to regurgitate what many other sites have already covered, there won’t be any coverage of how or why the Sikh caste system evolved or how our Gurus sought to abolish the ancient Hindu caste practices.
 The purpose of this brief article is simply to highlight that we’re in the 21st century, it’s time to wake up and smell the coffee.

 Sikh Caste and Matchmaking

 So why are we talking about this topic?
 Because, it often rears its head at the time of matchmaking, and with SeekSikh.com being a Sikh matrimonial site it’s only appropriate that we address the elephant in the room ‘caste’.

 It’s quite infuriating to see Sikhi TV channels that air matrimonial TV shows fixate and promote caste, even the Gurdwara matrimonial services that exist, should really be making a stand against this, however they’ll happily acquire and use ‘caste’ as a matchmaking filter.